 Most technology writers assume readers have unlimited budgets.
 I’ve always been aware than paying the thick end of $2000 for a phone is beyond many people.
 You can find many bargains for half that amount.

-Even phones costing a third of that price tend to be worthwhile.
+Even a mobile phone costing a third of that price tend to be worthwhile.
 Apple fans can pick up an iPhone SE for NZ$600.
 There are many solid Android options at around this price.